-Still, as I hit 30 years old and brace myself for the "problem areas" that a slower metabolism might eventually reveal, I've decided to invest in shorts that would help slim instead of show more skin.
-Here's what I learned after just a week of owning my first pair of "adult" shorts.
+Since entering my early 30s, I've started bracing myself for the "problem areas" that a slower metabolism might eventually reveal, so I decided to invest in shorts that would help slim instead of show more skin.
+So, here's what I learned after just a week of owning my first pair of "adult" shorts.

 When it comes to shorts, less isn't always more